DOUG JESSOP - STORYTELLER - BROADCASTER

 It all started with a cassette recorder I got for Christmas when I was 12 years old growing up in Southern California.
 I interviewed relatives, friends and anyone else that might have a good story.
 The broadcast bug was solidified in high school when I got 15 minutes of fame being on-air briefly at 2 major Los Angeles radio stations.

 “Everyone has a story.
 Stories have power.
 They help us understand each other.”
-With that mantra in mind, I do powerful and positive in-depth, online interviews in my weekly news series “Jessop’s Journal” that you can watch at www.JessopsJournal.com and Sunday mornings at 10 a.m. on ABC4 Utah.
+With that mantra in mind, I do powerful. positive and inspirational in-depth, online interviews in my weekly news series “Jessop’s Journal” that you can watch at www.JessopsJournal.com and Sunday mornings at 10 a.m. on ABC4 Utah.

 I first went to the TV side as the Director of Marketing for the largest satellite broadcast firm in the country distributing TV programs, NBA games and was involved in the creation of a new TV network, UPN.
 I’ve worked at various Utah TV stations and am now back at home with ABC4.
 You’ve heard my voice for years in commercials and as one of the station voices for several Utah TV stations.